dennisdoomen/blog/_posts/2023/2023-01-27-clone-to-running.md

 - building
 ---

-Whenever I have to deal with an existing code base for the first time, I always remember the following quote:
+Whenever I have to deal with an existing codebase for the first time, it always reminds me of the following quote:
-> If I can't clone your repository and get the application running in under 5 minutes, you're doing something wrong"
+> If I can't clone your repository and get the application running in under 5 minutes, you're doing something wrong

 I don't remember exactly who said it, and I couldn't find the original source on Google, but there's truth in that statement.
-Don't get me wrong, just like a code coverage of at least 90%, this 5 minutes should never be a goal.
+Don't get me wrong though.
+Just like a code coverage of at least 90%, this 5 minutes should never be a goal.
 But it's another nice metric to see how mature you or your teams are.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/posts/2023/desperate.jpg" class="align-center"/>